 Here is a step-by-step guide on how to get from Don Mueang Airport to Khaosan Road:

-1. Once you land at Don Mueang, clear immigration and customs.
+1. The first step is booking your flight ticket to Don Mueang.
+Once you land at Don Mueang, clear immigration and customs.

 2. Proceed down the escalators and follow the large taxi signs.
 You will come across some car rental agency booths and some tourism offices along the way.
 Walk by these to get to the appropriate taxi stand.